leandrofroes/manw/README.md

 * -a renamed to -f.
 * Fix flag number checking in order to allow only a single flag usage.
 * General code updates.

+## **Known Issues**

+* Kernel info search is not working properly due to the way the old google search function works.
+It's being improved and a fix will be released soon.

 ## **Special Thanks**